 Joined the RPO in 2012

 Laifer has worked with orchestras around the globe, touring and performing across Africa, Eastern and Western Europe, Singapore, and China.
 He was a member of the Syracuse Symphony Orchestra from July 2005 until the orchestra’s closure in 2011.
-He joined the horn section of the Rochester Philharmonic Orchestra as its 4th Horn player in September 2012.
-He is also an active educator, maintaing a regular private studio.
-Clinician visits over the last year have included master classes given at Louisiana State University and the University of North Carolina at Greensboro.
-He is currently a regular substitute player with the North Carolina Symphony, and the Tenerife Symphony Orchestra in Spain’s Canary Islands.
-He has also performed with the Buffalo Philharmonic, Albany Symphony, and Singapore Symphony.
-Outside of music, Laifer is a keen hiker, mountain biker, and kayaker, grows more than 200 orchids, and is a busy freelance writer and editor.
+He joined the horn section of the Rochester Philharmonic Orchestra as 4th Horn in September 2012.
+He is also an active educator, serving as an adjunct on the faculty of the Eastman School of Music as well as maintaining a regular private studio.
+Past clinician visits have included master classes given at Louisiana State University and the University of North Carolina at Greensboro.
+Laifer is currently a regular substitute player with the Charlotte Symphony, Indianapolis Symphony, North Carolina Symphony, and the Buffalo Philharmonic Orchestra.
+He has also performed and toured extensively with the Albany Symphony, Singapore Symphony, and the Tenerife Symphony Orchestra in Spain’s Canary Islands.
+Outside of music, Laifer is a devoted dog dad, keen hiker, mountain biker, and kayaker, grows more than 200 orchids, and is a busy freelance writer and editor.